PALEOtoolkit/PALEOocean.jl/examples/romglb/README.md

 The Matlab datafiles are available as a zip file from <https://github.com/PALEOtoolkit/PALEOocean.jl/releases>, generated from the Matlab model code available as Supplementary Information to [Romaniello2010](@cite).

-The examples assume the zip file has been downloaded and unpacked to subfolder `romaniello2010_transport`
+The examples assume the zip file has been downloaded and unpacked to subfolder `romaniello2010_transport`, the script `download_romaniello2010_files.jl` provides a function to do this:

+    include("download_romaniello2010_files")

+    download_romaniello2010_files()  # download and unzip

 ## O2 only air-sea exchange and transport test